PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 ssh mcmillan
 ```

-It will DUO authenticate.
+It will Duo authenticate.
 But any other sessions will now use that connection and not require it.
 The multiplexer remains active for ControlPersist time, as defined in your `~/.ssh/config` file, for the time limit once the last ssh session has terminated.

 Some handy commands from your desktop: